pirovc/ganon/README.md

 * There are possible performance benefits compiling ganon from source rather than using the conda version.
 To do so, please follow the instructions: [Install without conda](#install-without-conda)

-* macOS is supported but not on conda due limitation of the compilers available.
+* ganon runs on macOS but it is not available on conda due to compiler limitations.
 To install ganon os osx please follow the instructions: [Install without conda](#install-without-conda)

 ## Running ganon with sample data